contraexemplo/MakeItOpen/README.md

 - Sending us reports or articles about similar experiences in the country, state, city or environment you are in
 - Describing your own experiences on preservation of culture and policy making

-### I am envolved in digitization of cultural objects
+### I am involved in digitization of cultural objects
 - Suggesting low cost tools and processes regarding digitization
 - Describing techniques that produce digital collections of a better quality